MahekShikalgar2/opencv-python-basics/README.md

 # opencv-python-basics
-“Introduction to Python OpenCV” course by SkillLearn | SkillUp | opencv, python, image-processing, face-recognition, motion-detection, computer-vision, beginner
+“Introduction to Python OpenCV” course by SkillLearn | SkillUp A beginner-level OpenCV project using Python, showcasing hands-on practice with image recognition, motion detection, and face recognition.